 - Reliable internet connection

-4. Offensive Security – Metasploit Unleashed (Intermediate to Advanced – Free)
+5. Offensive Security – Metasploit Unleashed (Free – Intermediate to Advanced)

-The in-depth Metasploit Unleashed (MSFU) ethical hacking course is provided free of charge by Offensive Security in order to raise awareness for underprivileged children in East Africa.
-It assumes you understand some fundamentals, e.g. command line interface commands, scripts, etc.
+The in-depth Metasploit Unleashed ethical hacking course is provided for by Offensive Security.
+The organization’s goal in providing the course is to increase awareness for children in East Africa who are underprivileged.
+The course assumes you understand some fundamentals, for example, command-line interface commands, and scripts.

 - Everything you need to know to get started with Metasploit